microsoft/PowerPlatformConnectors/certified-connectors/PowerToolsLITE/readme.md

 ## Prerequisites

-Create an account and subscribe to PowerTools Community Edition.
+Create an account and subscribe to PowerTools LITE (Community Edition).
 It's completely free!
 Learn more at https://portal.apptigent.com/start.

 ## How to get credentials